sven-hash/docs/docs/run-nym-nodes/pre-built-binaries.md

 ---
-sidebar_label: "Introduction"
+sidebar_label: "Pre-built Binaries"
 description: "How to build the Nym platform.
 Nym is relatively simple to build and run on Mac OS X, Linux, and Windows."
 hide_title: false
-title: Introduction
+title: Pre-built Binaries
 ---

-### Installing pre-built binaries
+# Pre-built Binaries

 The Nym [release page](https://github.com/nymtech/nym/releases) has pre-built binaries which _should_ work on Ubuntu 20.04 and other Debian-based systems, but at this stage cannot be guaranteed to work everywhere.